EAFSC Professional Coaches

 EAFSC coaches are members of the US Figure Skating and Professional Skaters Association (PSA).
 They reach various levels as defined in their profile.
 Matching a coach's personality and skills to skater's goals makes for a very rewarding skating experience.
 Club members are responsible for obtaining their own coach.

 Selecting a coach is a very important decision for a skater.
-The EAFSC will provide a list of coaches along with the registration materials each year.
 You should contact prospective coaches to make sure they are available during the ice session you are interested in, and that they are aware of your skating goals for the season, including your desire to test and/or compete.
 All coaching fees are billed to you by your coach.
 Please be respectful with prompt payment of these bills.
 If you are not available for a scheduled session, it is up to you to contact your coach in advance and let them know of your absence.

 Coaches are an important factor in the development of a skater's skills and their continuing enthusiasm for the sport.
 The following minimum qualifications have been established by the Escanaba Area Figure Skating Club.
 All coaches are required to have completed these requirements in order to coach either group or private lessons:

 Provide proof of USFSA registration and USFSA/PSA liability insurance to the coach liaison or EAFSC Treasurer before coaching any private lessons that year.